nszandrew/nszandrew/README.md

 ## 📚 Currently Learning
 - **AWS Cloud**: Exploring cloud solutions and services to enhance my development projects.
-- **Advanced Java**: Deep diving into advanced concepts and best practices.
+- **Frameworks and New Technologies**: Deep diving into advanced concepts and best practices with a new softwares.
-- **Spring Boot**: Enhancing my skills in creating robust and scalable applications.
-- **Docker**: Learning containerization to improve deployment and development workflows.

 ## 🌐 Connect with Me